The Unit: Idol Rebooting Project: Theme Song

-It has been reported that 126 contestants who passed the Booting Evaluations have started filming a music video from October 7 to October 9 as part of a mission.
-The center group will consist of nine males and nine females, and the most stand-out contestant will be the “center of the center".
+It was reported that 126 contestants who passed the Booting Evaluations started filming a music video from October 7 to October 9 as part of a mission.
+The center group would consist of nine males and nine females, and the most stand-out contestant would be the "center of the center".

-On October 13, 'The Unit' has dropped the music video for the competitors' first challenge "My Turn", which also aired on that day on KBS's Music Bank, featuring Sonamoo's Euijin and IM's Kijoong as the girls' and boys' center respectively.
+On October 13, The Unit dropped the music video for the competitors' first challenge "My Turn", which also aired on that day on KBS's Music Bank, featuring Sonamoo's Euijin and IM's Kijoong as the girls' and boys' center respectively.

 Voting

-“The Unit” opened up voting at 10 p.m.
+The Unit opened up voting at 10 p.m.
 KST on November 11, and servers crashed approximately 15 minutes later as people rushed to place their votes.
-Voting for the show will be exclusively done through TMON's website, with only one vote for each TMON ID.
-Anyone who supports the 126 contestants can participate.
-Each person will choose nine male contestants to form their own “Uni+ B” and nine female contestants to form “Uni+ G”.
-Within their top nine choices, the voters will pick their favorite contestant, who will be awarded two votes while the remaining eight will receive one vote.
-This will mean that each voter will be able to help out a total of 18 contestants, to achieve their dreams.
+Voting for the show would be exclusively done through TMON's website, with only one vote for each TMON ID.
+Anyone who supported the 126 contestants could participate.
+Each person would choose nine male contestants to form their own "Uni+ B" and nine female contestants to form "Uni+ G".
+Within their top nine choices, the voters would pick their favorite contestant, who would be awarded two votes while the remaining eight would receive one vote.
+This would mean that each voter would be able to help out a total of 18 contestants to achieve their dreams.

-As from Episode 11 onwards, the voting system underwent a major change.
-It was announced that the voting will be exclusively done through “The Unit” official mobile app.
-Each person will pick only three contestants from “Uni+ B” and “Uni+ G” and is allowed to vote only once per day.
-The voting period started from 12 p.m KST on 7 January and will be closed at 11.59 p.m KST on 25 January 2018.
+From Episode 11 onward, the voting system underwent a major change.
+It was announced that the voting would be exclusively done through The Unit official mobile app.
+Each person would pick only three contestants from "Uni+ B" and "Uni+ G" and was allowed to vote only once per day.
+The voting period started from 12 p.m KST on 7 January and would be closed at 11.59 p.m KST on 25 January 2018.